Shrinking AGI timelines: a review of expert forecasts

 The superforecasters also lack expertise in AI, and they made predictions that have already been falsified about growth in training compute.

-All of the forecasters have been selected for being good at forecasting near-term current events, which could fail to generalise to forecasting long-term, radically novel events.
+Finally, all of the three groups of forecasters have been selected for being good at forecasting near-term current events, which could fail to generalise to forecasting long-term, radically novel events.

 Group | 25% chance of AGI by | Strengths | Weaknesses |